leap-stc/leap-stc.github.io/docs/reference/file_formats.md

 ### When to Use netCDF:

 - Best for local or medium-sized datasets (fits on your disk)
-- Compatible with legacy tools and existing model output archives
+- Ideal for working with climate model outputs or archival formats (e.g., CMIP, NOAA)
-- Good for sharing single files or smaller projects
+- Convenient for sharing as single downloadable files or for smaller-scale workflows

 ### Example in Python: